Seth Meyers Compares Hillary Clinton To ‘Game Of Thrones’ Character Arya Stark

 TV dramas like Game of Thrones are facing increasingly stiff competition from real-world events, especially following the explosive 2016 presidential election.
 Now, following Monday’s revelation from FBI Director James Comey that the bureau is investigating Russian involvement in President Trump’s 2016 campaign, Seth Meyers used his late night talk show to make sense of the affair with the help of HBO’s fantasy drama Game of Thrones.

-FBI Director James Comey made an explosive appearance in front of the House Intelligence Committee on Monday, revealing that the FBI have been investigating for months whether members of Donald Trump’s campaign colluded with Russian officials to win the 2016 presidential election.
+FBI Director James Comey made an explosive appearance in front of the House Intelligence Committee on Monday, revealing that the FBI has been investigating for months whether members of Donald Trump’s campaign colluded with Russian officials to win the 2016 presidential election.
 Meanwhile, confirming that there is no evidence Obama had ever wiretapped Trump.

-According to the Independent, Late Night host, Seth Meyers pointed out Comey’s remarks, claiming it was not the FBI’s practice “to confirm the existence of ongoing investigations,” despite saying “some folks may want to make comparisons to past insistences where the Department of Justice and the FBI have spoken about the details of some investigations.”
+According to the Independent, Late Night host Seth Meyers pointed out Comey’s remarks, claiming it was not the FBI’s practice “to confirm the existence of ongoing investigations,” despite saying “some folks may want to make comparisons to past insistences where the Department of Justice and the FBI have spoken about the details of some investigations.”

-Meyers points out who everyone is thinking about when Comey refers to “some folks”, Hillary Clinton.
+Meyers points out who everyone is thinking about when Comey refers to “some folks,” Hillary Clinton.
 Meyers referenced how Comey handled things quite differently back in October when he very publically confirmed that the FBI was renewing its investigation into Hillary Clinton’s emails, just weeks before the election.

 “I’m not saying Comey cost Clinton the election,” he exclaimed, “but his name is definitely on the list that Hillary mutters like Arya Stark when she’s walking in the woods: James Comey, WikiLeaks, the Hound, Anthony Weiner.”